-The conduct of a person, or group of persons, shall be considered an act of a state if she or he is in fact acting on the instructions of, or under the direction or control of another state when carrying out a violation.
+The conduct of a person, or group of persons, is considered an act of a state if the person is in fact acting on the instructions of or under the direction or control of another state when carrying out a violation.

 This is an important area of law when it comes to the actions of, for example, terrorist groups, which many times are considered to be attached, through funding and equipment, to states.

-The rationale behind the rules on control is to prevent states from consciously avoiding responsibility by referring illegal tasks to individuals or other actors, which are not officially working for the state.
+The rationale behind the rules on control is to prevent states from consciously avoiding responsibility by referring or “outsourcing” illegal tasks to individuals or other actors, which are not officially working for the state.

 The test of "control"

-States may also be held responsible for failing to take due diligence to ensure that violations do not take place.
-To take due diligence means that the state has to take appropriate actions to prevent violations, and to punish the perpetrators.
+States may also be held responsible for failing to take due diligence measures to ensure that IHL violations do not take place.
+To take due diligence means that the state has to take appropriate actions to prevent violations and punish the perpetrators.

-When there is close institutional relationship amounting to consent or turning a blind eye by the state to acts of private persons, the state can also be held responsible.
-The principle of due diligence is however applicable also when private actors acts independently from the state - a state can be held responsible even if the identity of the perpetrators is not known to it.
+The principle of due diligence is also applicable when private actors act independently from the state.
+A state can be held responsible even if the identity of the perpetrators is not known to it.